 This creamy Turkey Soup with Butternut Squash is a great way of remembering that “Turkey is not just for Christmas”.
-Its a delicious and lean meat which is great to use year round too.
-This Turkey and Butternut chowder style soup is also one of my favourite ways to use up odds and ends from the fridge!
+Or a great way to use up leftover turkey!
+Sweetcorn chowder style soup is one of my favourite ways to use up odds and ends from the fridge and this version is super tasty!

 This post may contain affiliate links.
 Please refer to my Disclosures Page for more details.